 You may qualify to establish your own retirement arrangement whether or not you are covered by a qualified retirement plan at work.
-If you are not covered by a retirement plan at work, you can make tax-deductible contributions of up to \$2,000 or your taxable compensation effectively connected with your U.S. trade or business, whichever is less, to an IRA each year.
-If you are covered by a plan at work, you can make contributions to your own IRA, but you can only deduct these contributions subject to certain limitations.
+You can contribute the smaller of \$2,000 or your taxable compensation effectively connected with your U.S. trade or business to an IRA each year.
+If you or your spouse are covered by a plan at work, or you are self employed and had a Keogh or SEP retirement plan, you can only deduct these contributions subject to certain limits.

-For more information, see Publication 590, Individual Retirement Arrangements (IRAs).
+For more information, see Publication 590, Individual Retirement Arrangements (IRAs) (Including SEP-IRAs and SIMPLE IRAs).